 We moved to Sonoma county 36 years ago from Marin.
-We couldn't offord a home there and found some raw land we could offord here.
-We had two small children at the time.
+We couldn't afford a home there and found some raw land we could afford here.
+We had two small

 Finding my current home was a bit hard.
 We had to search for something that fit our money range.
 Especially with what's going on.
 It was a so and so experience It's on the family property, so it was relatively simple.